Worcestershire County Cricket Club: Earliest cricket

 Cricket may have been played in Worcestershire during the 18th century, however the earliest reference to cricket in the county is 1829 and the county cricket club was not formed until 1865.

 A match on 28 August 1844 at Hartlebury Common between Worcestershire and Shropshire is the earliest known instance of a county team in Worcestershire.
 Two years later, XXII of Worcestershire played William Clarke's All-England Eleven at Powick Hams.

 Origin of the club

-Worcestershire CCC was formed on 4 March 1865 at the Star Hotel in Worcester.
+Worcestershire CCC was formed on 4 March 1865 at the Star Hotel (now the Whitehouse) in Worcester.

 The club owes much to Paul Foley who was from a family of iron masters in Stourbridge.
 He also owned an agricultural estate at Stoke Edith in Herefordshire.
 He became involved with the club in the 1880s and helped to establish the Minor Counties Championship which began in 1895.
 Worcestershire shared the inaugural title with Durham and Norfolk before winning outright in 1896, 1897 and 1898.

 With this success behind it, the club applied for first-class status and entered the County Championship in 1899.
-Worcestershire CCC played its initial first-class match versus Yorkshire CCC on 4, 5 & 6 May 1899.
+Worcestershire CCC played its initial first-class match versus Yorkshire CCC on 4, 5 and 6 May 1899.